Logic Optimization Meets SAT: A Novel Framework for Circuit-SAT Solving: Experiments

+Figure~\ref{FIG:Res} illustrates the relationship between the number of instances solved and overall runtime (including RL model inference time, transformation time and solving time).
+The Baseline setting represents the conventional solving pipeline, encoding the circuit-based instances directly into CNFs.
+Our experiment evaluates the effectiveness of our proposed framework using both Kissat solver (version 4.0.0~\cite{heule2024proceedings}) and CaDiCaL solver (version 2.0.0~\cite{biere2024cadical}), with our specific settings distinguished by the orange line (denoted as Ours).

 To showcase the efficiency of our preprocessing framework, we compare the solving time with another circuit-based approach\footnote{We do not include comparisons with CNF-based preprocessing approaches because our framework is not mutually exclusive with them and can be used in conjunction.
-In our experiment, we keep the default CNF-based preprocessing in Kissat solver.}~\cite{een2007applying}.
-To the best of our knowledge, this is the only circuit-based SAT preprocessing technique.
+Pratically, we keep the default CNF-based preprocessing.}~\cite{een2007applying}, denoted as Comp. .
+To the best of our knowledge, although such approach has been around for over a decade, this is the only circuit-based SAT preprocessing technique.

-Table~\ref{TAB:Comp_LEC} shows the solving time for $5$ industrial logic equivalence checking instances I1-I5.
-In the Baseline setting, the instances are solved directly.
-We denote the agent runtime, transformation time and solving time as $\mathcal{T}_{agent}$, $\mathcal{T}_{trans}$ and $\mathcal{T}_{solve}$, respectively, measured in \textit{seconds}.
-The overall runtime, which sums up all three components, is denoted as $\mathcal{T}_{all}$.

-From Table~\ref{TAB:Comp_LEC}, we have two observations.
-First, our proposed framework shows remarkable performance in reducing the solving time.
-For instance I2, the baseline solving time is $708.97$ seconds, which significantly decreases to only $2.20$ seconds after applying our preprocessing framework.
-Second, our framework achieves overall solving time reduction by $96.14\%$ on average, surpassing the performance of another circuit-based preprocessing approach~\cite{een2007applying} by $83.11\%$, which only achieves an average reduction of $77.16\%$.
+According to Figure~\ref{FIG:Res}, our proposed circuit-based proprocessing framework can significantly reduce runtime.
+To be specific, solving these 300 instances necessitates 19,422.38 seconds for the CaDiCaL Baseline pipeline and 11,073.88 seconds for the comparative pipeline (Comp.).
+In contrast, our method completes the task in a total of 7,179.80 seconds, marking a reduction of $63.03\%$ and $35.16\%$ in solving time compared to Baseline and Comp., respectively.